caltechlibrary/newt/INSTALL.md

 ## Requirements

-- Go ≥ 1.22 (aped relies the improved HTTP package that supports a richer Del for describing routes)
+- Go ≥ 1.22
 - Pandoc ≥ 3.1 (to render Markdown content and some Go code)
 - Postgres ≥ 16
 - PostgREST ≥ 12
-- Git compatible tool for retrieving the GitHub repository of Ape
+- Git compatible tool for retrieving the GitHub repository of Newt
 - GNU Make ≥ 4.3
 - GNU grep ≥ 3.7
 - GNU cut  ≥ 8.32